CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c5-NETCONF-Ex4.md

     (pythonenv) $
     ```

+8. Run `iosxe-getintstate.py`...

+9. Run `iosxe-getintstats.py`...

 These are simple examples of how to write Python scripts for model driven programmability using NETCONF and YANG.

 ---